PrairieLearn/PrairieLearn/doc/faq.md

 ### Why can't I launch PrairieLearn with docker?

-When previewing content within a local copy of PrairieLearn, it's important to note that just closing the web browser does not stop PrairieLearn from running.
+When previewing content within a local copy of PrairieLearn, the web version is powered by a docker container.
+At the end of a session, closing out of either the web browser or the terminal that launched the docker container will **not** stop PrairieLearn from running.
 Therefore, when relaunching the docker version of PrairieLearn, the existing port my already be taken.
 For example, we would have:

 ```bash
 docker: Error response from daemon: driver failed programming external connectivity on endpoint pedantic_mayer (cf92f23baa5c5fffc37c8d83990b2a3597143a2d4d518c9e62e3231d7521ceef): Bind for 0.0.0.0:3000 failed: port is already allocated.